Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 <video autoplay="" playsinline="" loop="" muted="">
   <source src="/images/movement.mp4" type="video/mp4">
 </video>
-Now, I'm going to add gravity by constantly adding to the `y` velocity as described earlier.
+Now, I will introduce gravity by constantly adding to the `y` velocity as described earlier.
 Note that there is no reason to put friction on the sky, unless you really want air resistance.
 But oh no!
 I'm just falling into the void!

 ## The Basic Solution
 Add an if statement to check if the player is off the screen.
 If it is, set its `y` position to just above the edge of the screen.